 2. Get Work Experience

 Knowing you have the work experience to succeed in the workplace can make searching for jobs much less overwhelming.
-But how do you get work experience if it’s your first real job?
+But how do you get work experience before your job search?
 “An internship is an excellent way to gain career-related experience and build your resume,” says Starr.

-You can also gain work experience through volunteering, apprenticeships, and virtual experience programs.
-These enable you to hone relevant career skills and explore diverse opportunities that can help you define your career path.
+You can also gain work experience through volunteering, apprenticeships, and virtual job simulations.
+These enable you to hone relevant job skills and explore diverse opportunities that can help you define your career goals.